xpianmartyrs/xpianmartrys.github.io/README.md

-## Christian Martyrs
+## Witness Christianity in the Faith of Christian Martyrs
-Christian martrys die as sheep led to the slaughter for the testimony of Jesus and God's kingdom.
+The best way to witness the Christian faith is to see the faith of Christian witnesses.